-Youth Connection is a non-profit organization dedicated to matching predelinquent youth with community resources.
+Youth Connection is a non-profit organization dedicated to matching pre-delinquent youth with community resources.
 It is a community effort, supported by Bakersfield North Rotary Club, endorsed by Kern County Probation and financed by the private sector.
 Youth Connection assists high-risk youth, ages six through thirteen, and acts as a referral agency to services where problems can be resolved before they have escalated out of control.
-In addition to functioning as a referral source, Youth Connection pays all necessary fees for the services rendered to the child.
-The Youth Connection goal is, "to provide services to youth to prevent involvement with the juvenile justice system, therefore enabling them to become productive citizens."
+In addition to functioning as a referral source, Youth Connection goal is, "to provide services to youth to prevent involvement with the juvenile justice system, therefore enabling them to become productive citizens."
 Youth Connection will accept referrals for children who are exhibiting problems in the areas of social, psychological, physical, personal and educational needs which could eventually lead to juvenile delinquency.
 The organization assists children who have not previously been processed through the juvenile justice system.

 Probation Auxiliary County of Kern (PACK) is a non-profit corporation chartered in October 1976.
 PACK is an organization that assists youth in the juvenile justice system and those at-risk.
-It is endorsed by the Superior Court Judges of Kern County, Kern County Probation, and the Juvenile Justice and Delinguency Prevention Commission.
+It is endorsed by the Superior Court Judges of Kern County, Kern County Probation, and the Juvenile Justice and Delinquency Prevention Commission.
 PACK's mission is to provide support and services with the Probation Department, enabling people to become responsible citizens.
 PACK provides materials and services not included in the tax-supported budget for Juvenile Services.
 These include educational, recreational, and personal necessities for juveniles.
-Specialized programs include the "Take Away Tattoos" program where gang-related tattoos are removed, the "I'm Thumbody" program designed for second graders to build self-esteem and the Teen Parenting program, a daylong workshop offering information about responsible parenting.
+Specialized programs include the "Take Away Tattoos" program where gang-related tattoos are removed, the "I'm Thumbody" program designed for second graders to build self-esteem.
+Stockdale Helping Hands is a program working under PACK which provides clothing and hygiene items to just involved youth.
+PACK also provides scholarships for financial support toward educational goals for individuals on probation.
 Supportive services for incarcerated youth and for at risk youth in need are also provided.
 PACK's goal is to provide resources and materials to help youth understand themselves, the world around them, and to encourage them to be the best they can be.

-Kern County Behavioral Health and Recovery Services (BHRS) provides mental health and substance abuse services and the resources necessary to promote wellness and recovery for Kern County children and their families through the Children's System of Care, which includes contracted Medi-Cal providers.
-BHRS provides services that are consumer centered, racially and culturally appropriate, flexible, with a focus on individual/family strengths, to promote positive peer and professional relationships, and incorporate each individual/family's natural support system within the treatment process.
+Kern County Behavioral Health and Recovery Services (KBHRS) provides mental health and substance abuse services and the resources necessary to promote wellness and recovery for Kern County children and their families through the Children's System of Care, which includes contracted Medi-Cal providers.
+KBHRS provides services that are consumer centered, racially and culturally appropriate, flexible, with a focus on individual/family strengths, to promote positive peer and professional relationships, and incorporate each individual/family's natural support system within the treatment process.

 The Kern County Sheriff's Activities League (SAL) was created in 2005 to serve as a gang prevention strategy and to prevent juvenile crime and violence by providing civic, athletic, recreational and educational opportunities and programs for at-risk youth.
 SAL targets youths that may be disadvantaged or considered "at-risk" of becoming involved in criminal activity due to a lower economic base, criminal activity, drug abuse in the family or any number of possible reasons.
-SAL gives atrisk and underprivileged youth an alternative to gangs and drugs by providing opportunities for recreational activities, academic tutoring, community service, and organized sports programs.
+SAL gives at-risk and underprivileged youth an alternative to gangs and drugs by providing opportunities for recreational activities, academic tutoring, community service, and organized sports programs.